azist/azos/src/Azos/Data/modeling.md

 is that this approach allows for **multi database targeting within the same application code base** as Azos allows for model [`Field`](Field.cs) attribute multi-targeting and virtual queries against hybrid data stores.
 Please see the [Data Access](/readme.md) topic.

+The `rsc` is usually included in the build script directly or via Ms Build `exec` step.

 ```css